autokitteh/kittehub/room_reservation/README.md

 Slack interface to make it even quicker to reserve a room for an immediate meeting within the next half hour.

-We configured three slash commands in Slack:
+We did not configure separate slash commands in Slack.
+Instead, we listen for the `/autokitteh` command and parse the text that follows to determine the desired action.
+The format of the commands is as follows:

-- `/availablerooms` - list all the available rooms
+- `/autokitteh availablerooms` - list all the available rooms
-- `/roomstatus <room>` - check the status of a specific room
+- `/autokitteh roomstatus <room>` - check the status of a specific room
-- `/reserveroom <room> <title>` - reserve a specific room
+- `/autokitteh reserveroom <room> <title>` - reserve a specific room

+> [!IMPORTANT]
+> If you're using Socket Mode or the open source version, replace `/autokitteh` with your app's name (e.g., `/yourapp availablerooms`).

 > [!TIP]
 > You can extend this project to add participants, set the time, etc.